dtmcclure/exploring-qc-with-qiskit/README.md

 # Landing page

 Below is an example of the page you'll see upon logging in to the IBM Quantum Experience website.
+In the middle are large buttons for launching the **composer** (for programming with a GUI) and **notebooks** (for programming with Qiskit); if a list of recent items appears instead of these buttons, the quick-access toolbar mentioned below can be used instead.
+Toward the bottom, you'll find lists of pending and completed **jobs**.
+On the right you'll find a list of quantum **backends** (i.e. real quantum devices or quantum simulators) to which you have access.
+Finally on the left you'll find a vertical toolbar for quick access to various resources.

 ![](images/iqx_landing_page.png)

+# Writing your first quantum program

+Click the *Qiskit Notebooks* icon from the landing page or the quick-access toolbar.